 2 whole Thai bird's eye chilies, finely sliced

-Heat the avocado oil in a large skillet over medium heat until it’s shimmering like a tropical lagoon.
+Heat avocado oil in a large skillet over medium heat until shimmering.

-Add the garlic, ginger, and Thai bird chilies.
-Sauté for 1–2 minutes until your nose tingles with spicy, aromatic bliss.
+Add garlic, ginger, and chilies.
+Cook 1–2 minutes until fragrant.

-Pour in the coconut milk and fish sauce, stirring until it all comes together into a smooth, creamy sauce.
-Bring to a simmer.
+Pour in coconut milk and fish sauce.
+Stir to combine and bring to a simmer.

 Chef's Notes

-This is Bangkok street cart energy in your kitchen: coconut milk, red curry paste, and enough chili to make your sinuses take notice.
-Use full-fat coconut milk, not the light stuff; the fat is what makes the sauce creamy and rich rather than watery and sad.
-Thai red curry paste (Mae Ploy, Maesri, or Aroy-D are solid grocery store brands) does the heavy lifting on flavor.
+Use full-fat coconut milk, not the light stuff — the fat is what makes the sauce creamy rather than watery.
+Thai red curry paste (Mae Ploy, Maesri, or Aroy-D) does the heavy lifting on flavor.
 Find it in Asian markets or the international aisle.
-Fish sauce adds the funky, salty depth that makes Thai food taste like Thai food; start with a tablespoon and adjust to taste.
-Red Boat and Three Crabs are quality brands.
-Fresh Thai bird's eye chilies are small, colorful, and ferocious.
-They bring bright, sharp heat that dried chilies can't replicate.
-Adjust the quantity based on your spice tolerance, but understand that this dish should have presence.
-For the shrimp: size matters less than quality.
-If using frozen, thaw them completely in cold water, then pat aggressively dry with paper towels.
-Waterlogged shrimp steam instead of sear and release liquid that dilutes your sauce.
-A gentle C-curve means perfectly cooked; a tight O-shape means overcooked.
-Nobody will complain, but you'll know.
-Don't marinate shrimp in the curry sauce for more than 15 minutes; the acid starts cooking them before heat does.
-In Thai street food culture, this would be served over rice, but the taco gods have granted a special exemption for tortilla conversion.
+Fish sauce adds the funky, salty depth that makes Thai food taste like Thai food; Red Boat and Three Crabs are quality brands.
+Fresh Thai bird's eye chilies bring bright, sharp heat that dried chilies can't replicate.
+Waterlogged shrimp steam instead of sear and release liquid that dilutes your sauce — patting dry is the most important step.
+In Thai street food culture, this would be served over rice.
+The tortilla is a reasonable substitute and no one is here to argue about it.

 Into This Base?
 Remix It!